 Umm el-Kanatir (Arabic: “Mother of archaes”), is an ancient site on the western slopes of the Golan Heights.
 In the Byzantine period a Jewish village thrived at this site, apperently from flax production in the arched pools of the site.

-Digs at the site were issued by my relative, Haim Ben-David, and since 2007 a state-of-the-art preservation project is rebuilding the synagogue to present its appearence before the earthquake of 1350 years ago.
+Digs at the site were executed by my relative, Haim Ben-David, and since 2007 a state-of-the-art preservation project is rebuilding the synagogue to present its appearence before the earthquake of 1350 years ago.